chauvinSimon/hmm_for_autonomous_driving/README.md

 This is a maximization problem:
 - The goal is to **find the hidden state sequence** [`lane_t=1`, `lane_t=2`, `lane_t=3`] that **maximizes the joint probability** `P`([`lane_t=1`, `lane_t=2`, `lane_t=3`] and [`low speed` (`t=1`), `high speed` (`t=2`), `low speed` (`t=3`)])
+- It can be thought as a **search for the single most likely path**.

 Let's call **`L\*`** the **optimal hidden state sequence**, and let's note `L1` = `lane_t=1`, `L2` = `lane_t=2` and `L3` = `lane_t=3`:
 - `L*` = `argmax_over_L1_L2_L3`(`P`([`L1`, `L2`, `L3`] and [`low speed` (`t=1`), `high speed` (`t=2`), `low speed` (`t=3`)]))